By Janice Jones | Last updated 11-22-2021

-According to the American Kennel Club, the most popular breed in the U.S. is the Labrador Retriever, neither small nor fluffy, but when you clump fluffiness into a category of its own, the cuteness factor clicks on, and people's hearts begins to melt.
+According to the American Kennel Club, the most popular breed in the U.S. is the Labrador Retriever, neither small nor fluffy, but when you clump fluffiness into a category of its own, the cuteness factor clicks on, and people's hearts begin to melt.

-All these dogs share few factors in common with each other.
 The breeds originate in different countries, their personalities vary widely, and their care and grooming needs are even different.

 That is easy.

 It is the tendency to cause humans to go into a cuteness overload, which we have not been able to find a cure for as of now.

 There is a downside.
 When people fall head over heels in love with fluffiness, their sweet fluffy small breed dog begins to feel they just might own the world.

 Of course, this is not a genetic problem, but a people problem, so if you decide that one of these fluffy small breed dogs will be your next best friend, be sure to include time in your schedule for a little training and socialization.